 RMA does not violate the GINA regulations when it requests, requires, or purchases information about a manifested disease, disorder, or pathological condition of an employee whose family member is also employed by RMA or who is receiving health or genetic services on a voluntary basis.
 For example, RMA does not violate the GINA regulations by asking someone whose sister also works for RMA to take a post-offer medical examination that does not include requests for genetic information.
+29 C.F.R.
+1635.8(c).

-m.
-Confidentiality
+m) Confidentiality

-The Superintendent or designee shall maintain genetic information in writing about an employee on forms and in medical files (including where the information exists in electronic forms and files) that are separate from personnel files.
+The superintendent or designee shall maintain genetic information in writing about an employee on forms and in medical files (including where the information exists in electronic forms and files) that are separate from personnel files.
 RMA must treat such information as a confidential medical record.
 RMA may maintain genetic information about an employee in the same file in which it maintains confidential medical information under the ADA.